 He first compared handwritten notes signed by Galli in 1891 which he found in Italy’s national archives, to the letter Galli signed in 1889 and sent to Raffaele Esposito.

 The signatures are, to Nowak, clearly not the same.
 Even the royal seals and royal stationery in use at the time are not the same as one found in the letter to Esposito.
 Current owners of the pizzeria explain that the thank you note to Raffaele Esposito was simply written by one of Galli’s assistants.

 Nowak concludes that the legend was most likely propagated by the Brandi brothers, whose family owns Raffaele’s pizzeria today.
 He posits that the brothers penned the note in the 1930s as a way to make their pizzeria stand out as this was during the Great Depression and the rise of Benito Mussolini in Italy.

 National pride and pizza were two things that Italians had plenty of as the dictators of Europe rose out of the ashes of World War I and proved an effective marketing tactic for the Brandi brothers.

-Like any good origin story, the myth of the first Margherita pizza is certainly up for debate, but there’s no arguing that we’re thankful for the creation of it regardless.
+Like any good origin story, the myth of the first Margherita pizza is certainly up for debate, but there’s no arguing that we’re thankful for the creation of it.

-After this look at alleged Margherita creator, Raffaele Esposito, check out how these Italian physicists just calculated the equation to make the perfect pizza.
-Then, read about how this Domino’s promotion went horribly, horribly, wrong.
+After this look at who invented pizza, Raffaele Esposito, check out how these Italian physicists just calculated the equation to make the perfect pizza.
+Then, read about how this Domino’s promotion went horribly, horribly wrong.